Wardensville, West Virginia: Transportation

+Roadways

 Three highways technically serve Wardensville, though they all run concurrently through the town, which in effect makes them one single highway.
 U.S. Route 48 is the most prominent of these.
 Long range plans have this road and its state highway companions, West Virginia Route 55 and West Virginia Route 259, slated for a realignment around Wardensville.
 At present, however, all three roads run through downtown Wardensville along Main Street.
 U.S. Route 48 and WV 55 continues west to Moorefield and east to Strasburg.
 WV 259 heads southwest and northeast, but serves virtually no significant population centers.

+Public Transportation

+Routes 102 and 201 serve the town.
+This service is offered by the Potomac Valley Transit Authority (PVTA).
+Bus 102 serves the community at Marina's Pizza along with Petersburg, WV and Winchester, VA.
+Route 201 serves the town as the fire station and travels to Petersburg, WV.

 Geography

 Wardensville is located at (39.075573, -78.594534).

 According to the United States Census Bureau, the town has a total area of 0.33 sqmi, of which 0.32 sqmi is land and 0.01 sqmi is water.

 A whitewater stretch of the Lost River flows just above the town from the southwest and once it reaches Wardensville is renamed the Cacapon River.
 The stream continues to flow northeasterly towards its eventual destination at the Potomac River.